The North Face Freedom Insulated Review

 These pants provide the best value of all the pants we reviewed.
 They are almost the cheapest and yet perform near the top of the crop.
 The Freedom Insulated sits in a sweet spot where you'll get the most performance per dollar.
 They are a great investment and will provide seasons of excellent performance for the average skier.

 The North Face Freedom Insulated performs very well for how affordable they are.
 There are better pants out there, but none provide such good performance across the spectrum at such a low price.
-If you are on a budget but need pants that will keep you warm and dry, these are the ticket.
+If you are on a budget but need pants that will keep you warm and dry, these are the pants we recommend.

 — Jeff Dobronyi